microsoft/Tools-for-Health-Data-Anonymization/README.md

   "otherValues":"redact"
 }
 ```
-To generalize string data type using expression to define the value set mapping.
+To generalize string data type using expression to define the value set mapping

 ```json
 {